-This knowledge of damage or impact doesn’t depend upon seeing an indicator (although the tags do provide visible indications, turning red if an impact threshold was reached).
-Rather than relying on someone to notice a problem, SpotSee’s RFID tags enter their data directly into the organization’s enterprise resource planning (ERP) software, warehouse management system, or the SpotSee Cloud.
+This knowledge of impact doesn’t depend upon seeing an indicator (although the tags do provide visible indications, turning red if an impact threshold was reached).
+Rather than relying on someone to notice a problem, SpotSee’s RFID tags send their data directly into the organization’s enterprise resource planning (ERP) software, warehouse management system.
 As a result, you can remove human error from the equation.

-Because the data is logged into the SpotSee Cloud, logistics managers can check the status of items at any time.
+Because the data is logged into a company’s ERP / WMS systems, logistics managers can check the status of items at any time.
 That’s particularly important for time-critical shipments.
 Shipping diagnostics readers to hospitals or public health laboratories is one example, but there are many others in which components are expected to be unpacked and used almost immediately.

 Impact Indicators + Passive RFID Tags Ensure Accountability and Enable Optimization

 The more complicated the supply chain, the more likely is it that damage will occur.
 With multiple parties involved, proving damage can be difficult.
 SpotSee’s passive RFID tags eliminate that problem.
-Because potentially damaging incidents are logged automatically, each time the tag passes an RFID reader, you can easily and accurately determine whether damage occurred and, if it did, where the event happened.
+Because potentially damaging incidents are logged automatically, each time the tag passes an RFID reader, you can easily and accurately determine whether damage occurred and, if it did, between what points in the supply chain the event happened.
 Therefore, you can accurately assign accountability for damage.